 Saga Musix was spotlit on:

 ... is a German tracker musician and programmer born in 1990.
 He is also programming games and tools since 2002 and composes modules since 2004 (2002 if counting in poor attempts at DOS AdLib trackers).
-He's spent about half of his lifetime with tracker music.
-He's not fixed to a special genre, however he enjoys mostly electronic music styles.
-In his spare time, Saga Musix enjoys listening to music, watching demos (since 2005), going to demoparties (since 2008), programming, website design and similar computer related stuff.
+He's spent more than half of his lifetime with tracker music.
+He's not fixed to a single genre, however he enjoys mostly electronic music styles.
+In his spare time, Saga Musix enjoys listening to music, watching demos, going to demoparties, programming and similar computer related stuff.
 Some time ago, he started composing music for a demo group called Nuance.

 Saga Musix is also one of the guys who filter your daily ModArchive uploads and moderates the forums here, and is also a #modarchive operator.
 So watch out! ;-P